201 Third St. NW. Ste. 1140

 La Emi started studying Flamenco with the María Benítez Institute for Spanish Arts (ISA) when she was four years old, her passion for the art of Flamenco continued to grow and she went on to study intensively in Spain with Gala Vivancos, Carmela Greco, La Popi and many others.
 Launched in 2014, this dynamic company is comprised of an ensemble of local and international artists, dancers, and musicians.
 La Emi began her professional career with Heritage Hotels & Resorts in partnership with the National Institute of Flamenco in the summer of 2018 and founded her non-profit EmiArteFlamenco Academy in 2019, where she continues to teach and is the Executive Director.

-From Dixon/Embudo, NM, Vicente is devoted to Cante Flamenco.
+From Dixon/Embudo, NM, Vicente has devoted his life to the study of Cante Flamenco.
 In 1999, he toured internationally with José Greco II and mentored by Alfonso Gabarri, “El Veneno”.
 Griego is a pupil of guitarist (José Valle, Chuscales) and singer, José Fernández.
 Griego performs with Yjastros: The American Flamenco Repertory Company, and EmiArteFlamenco.
 He is lead singer in the rumba Famenca band, ReVóZo.
 Griego is a faculty member in the department of Theatre and Dance at the University of New Mexico.

 Daniel Azcarate is one of America’s premier emerging Flamenco singers.
 He was born in Los Angeles, California.
 He has worked as a Flamenco singer in Spain, the United States, Canada, and throughout Japan.
 Azcarate studied Cante in Sevilla at the famed Flamenco school Fundacíon de Cristina Heeren.
 He has toured with groups such as: Kansas City’s Flamenco Mio, Canada’s Fin de Fiesta, and Japan’s Alma Flamenca.
 Azcarate recently moved back to the United States and is excited about pursuing his career as a Flamenco singer.